afcarl/introduction-to-nhw/slides.md

 # Let's introduce ourselves

-Name, where from, one point of expertise
+Name, where from, one thing you know/enjoy, one thing you'd like to learn more about.

 --